Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Operator-SquaredDistance.md

 ## Operator configuration

-To access this [uniform Operator's](Operators.md#uniform-operators) configuration, click the **cog** icon in the Node's header.
+To view this [uniform Operator's](Operators.md#uniform-operators) configuration, click the **cog** icon in the Node's header.
 Here you can configure the data type this Operator uses.

 ### Available types